TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Preliminary

 \section{Preliminary}

-In this section, we aim to investigate common distortions without losing the goal of time-series forecasting (i.e., modeling temporal dynamics and accurate forecasting).
-To help understand the concepts, we first define notations and terms (Sec.~\ref{sec:notation}).
-We then discuss common distortions in time-series in transformation perspectives that need to be considered for building a shape-aware loss function (Sec.~\ref{sec:common_time_series_distortions}) and describe how other loss functions (e.g., DTW and TDI) handle shapes during learning (Sec.~\ref{sec:distortion_handling_with_other_loss_function}).
-Last, we explain the conditions for effective time-series forecasting (Sec.~\ref{sec:itransformation_invariance}).
+In this section, we investigate common distortions focusing on the goal of time-series forecasting (i.e., modeling temporal dynamics and accurate forecasting).
+To clarify the concepts of time-series forecasting and related terms, we first define the notations and terms used (Sec.~\ref{sec:notation}).
+We then discuss common distortions in time-series from the transformation perspective that need to be considered for building a shape-aware loss function (Sec.~\ref{sec:common_time_series_distortions}) and describe how other loss functions (e.g., dynamic time warping (DTW) and temporal distortion index (TDI)) handle shapes during learning (Sec.~\ref{sec:distortion_handling_with_other_loss_function}).
+We will discuss the conditions for effective time-series forecasting in the next session (Sec.~\ref{sec:itransformation_invariance}).